Chapter 1: Conceptualizing Politics

 Let’s look at one specific example to help clarify the basic elements of social science inquiry.
 In American electoral politics, numerous studies suggest that conservative Republican voters are more mobilized and have higher voter turnout in elections that liberal Democrats.
 What explains this variation or difference?
 Our dependent variable is greater mobilization and voter turnout for conservative Republicans and lesser mobilization and voter turnout for liberal Democrats.
 Our independent variables are the causal explanations for this observable fact, and may include demographics (conservative Republican voters tend to be more similar to each other—older, whiter, wealthier—than liberal Democrats, who are a more diverse coalition of interests), party organization and action (the Republican Party and party elites are better at mobilizing and maximizing turnout than the Democratic Party and their party elites), issues (the issues themselves, or perhaps the way issues are framed, creates an environment that better mobilizes conservative Republicans), or ideology (the ideological foundation of left politics tends toward critique and critical inquiry, whereas the ideological foundation of right politics tends toward authority and order).

 These independent variables are possible explanations, not certain ones.
 A good social scientist should always maintain an open and curious degree of skepticism for all explanations.
 For the philosopher of science Karl Popper, all theories must be potentially false if they are to be scientific, or what Popper calls falsifiability.
 With the above example, we can see how independent variables might get tangled up in one another.
 Consider the explanations of demographics and party organization—it may be the case that party elites more successfully mobilize conservative Republicans because demographically similar voters are easier to mobilize.
+In other words, demographics (a more homogenous voting bloc) is a causal condition of party organization (mobilization), the combination of which may indeed be a causal explanation of higher voter turnout.
 The task of the social scientist in this instance is to control and isolate independent variables to minimize the influence other explanations may have on that variable.
-This can be complex detective work.
-The basics of social science inquiry seek explanations for observable facts or events in our social world.
+This can be complex detective work—research projects such as this one may last years and be compiled in a books or even multiple books.
+Researchers can develop expertise in this specific areas and return to research designs again and again for new insights and new publications.

 Conclusion